-This is a consent form for a research study.
-You are being asked to take part in this study because you have leukemia or lymphoma that has failed other treatment or it is not likely to respond to other treatment.
-These diseases can be treated and sometimes cured with very high doses of chemotherapy and radiation therapy given to kill leukemia or lymphoma cells.
-However, this treatment also harms normal cells in the bone marrow.
+You are being asked to take part in this study because you have been found to have a cancer of the blood or lymph glands that may be treatable with stem cell transplantation from a relative or an unrelated donor.
 We and other transplant centers have the most experience using a donor who is a "perfect" or close to perfect "tissue match".
-However, tissue typing shows that a completely or partially matched donor is unavailable within your family.
-A completely matched unrelated donor transplant is an option, we either have not been able to find a good match or we are concerned that your disease may worsen in the time it takes to find one.
+However, tissue typing shows that a completely matched donor is unavailable within your family, although you do have a family member who is a partial match.
+While an unrelated donor transplant is an option, we either have not been able to find a good match or we are concerned that your disease may worsen in the time it takes to find one.